 There are some things that can be done to prevent a Legionnaires’ outbreak.
 If you own or operate a system which is likely to be contaminated with bacteria, the law says that you must take preventative steps to monitor bacteria levels and treat any increase in bacteria levels.
 If you fail to do so and somebody contracts Legionnaires’ Disease as a result of your negligence, you could be held liable and ordered to pay them personal injury compensation.

-What should you do if you have been diagnosed with Legionnaires’ Disease?
+What to do if you’ve been diagnosed with Legionnaires’ Disease?

 If you have been diagnosed with the disease and you think that somebody else was at fault, help is at hand.
 Accident Advice Helpline has over 16 years’ industry experience handling personal injury claims, and we have helped thousands of people to claim the compensation they deserve for illness caused by Legionella bacteria.
 Whether you have been diagnosed after exposure at work, at your rental property or even in a public place such as a spa or leisure centre, you can get in touch with us to find out more about making a personal injury claim.
 Our advisors offer confidential, no-obligation advice, and we’re here to help you get the compensation you’re entitled to.